 By her estimate, this condition affects up to 1 in every 200 children.⁴

-At OT&P Healthcare, we have recently seen an increase in the number of children presenting with symptoms of OCD and tics.
+At OT&P Healthcare, we have recently seen an increase in children presenting with symptoms of OCD and tics.
 Some of the common factors are frequent mood swings, anxiousness and sudden bodily movements or tics.
-The key classical presentation is that there is a sudden onset of or sudden worsening of symptoms.
-However, with proper diagnosis and treatment, a child can make a full recovery from PANDAS.
+The key classical presentation is a sudden onset of or sudden worsening of symptoms.
+However, a child can fully recover from PANDAS with proper diagnosis and treatment.

 In this blog, we will help you to understand more about this often misdiagnosed autoimmune condition.